loafey/master-thesis/Proposal/Proposal/3. Approach.typ

 2. Extending SLFL and the compiler with the new features.

 We plan on first focusing on the actual creation of the compiler.
-Once this "base compiler" has been made, we will focus on adding the new features to the language.
+Once the base compiler has been made, we will focus on adding the new features to the language.

 We have made a preliminary plan of how we will schedule our time: